A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Persuasion techniques and logical fallacies

 \section{Persuasion techniques and logical fallacies}

 Over the past decade, propagandistic efforts have been widely used on social media platforms to shape public opinion and drive engagement on a massive scale.
-To address this issue, several studies have proposed computational methods aimed at automatically detecting such content \cite{computational_propaganda_survey}.
+To address this issue, several computational methods aimed at automatic detection of such a content have been proposed \cite{computational_propaganda_survey}.
 Within the scope of propagandistic content, persuasion techniques and logical fallacies aim to deliberately influence others' opinions using rhetorical and psychological mechanisms \cite{miller1939techniques}.
-Recently, the task of automatic detection of persuasion techniques has gained increased attention from the NLP research community, with several resources introduced over the years.
+Recently, the task of automatic detection of persuasion techniques has gained increased attention from the NLP research community, with several resources introduced over the last years.